Alex Marquez lands Silverstone MotoGP sprint as big guns misfire

 Marquez took control at the front on lap two of 10, around half a second clear of Bezzecchi as Miller's charge fizzled out.

-Marquez had doubled his advantage at the half-way stage yet Bezzecchi knuckled down, inching ever closer to set up a tense final lap but Marquez held on for his first win sprint win.
+Marquez had doubled his advantage at the half-way stage yet Bezzecchi knuckled down, inching ever closer to set up a tense final lap but Marquez held on for his landmark win.

 "I kept focussed and was able to finish very close to him (Marquez) so I'm very happy and hoping for a dry day tomorrow," Bezzecchi said.

-Bagnaia was not the only big name to fail to deliver, with six-time world champion Marc Marquez, the winner's brother, down in 18th and 2021 titleholder Fabio Quartararo beating one home in 21st.
+Bagnaia was not the only big name to fail to deliver, with Marc Marquez down in 18th and 2021 titleholder Fabio Quartararo beating one home in 21st.

 © 2023 AFP